pereznetworks/TD-Project9/README.md

           Routes setup as of 9/14/2018 are:
           This is subject to change during this initial development phase

-            / : home which always loads the header and nav components the header components
+            / : loads the header components
+                header components:
+                  a search form
+                  may also include a logo, title, etc..

-                  has a sub component : search
+            / : a nav component
+                  with 3 default links
+                  to show that categories of photos
+                  and nav-link route and sub-components also

+            /search : when searching for new categories of images. the search form will appear,
-                the nav is a top-level component for now may be implementing sub-components here also
+                  replacing the nav component
+                  when search results are shown the nav compnent will show the button labels will change...
+                    to show the requested search categories

             /gallery  : gallery
-                will implement a similar route with parameters the parameters will be passed from the header/search component and from the nav component
+               displaying photos from the nav component and search component

             /not found  : not found
                 only displayed when no results returned or 404 page not found